 - Midrange: Shilla Stay Gwanghwamun is a great choice for staying in central Seoul.
 Starting at around 120 a night the hotel is centrally located and close to the subway, plus the buffet breakfast is great.
-Find more details here, or read the full review of the hotel over here.
+Find more details here.

 - Luxury: For a splurge, much like what I suggest for Busan, I recommend trying Korean brand Lotte Hotel.
 I love trying local owned or started hotels when visiting a country.
 Find out more about Lotte Hotel Seoul here.